 Auditing our suppliers and sites

-In addition, we have been reviewing human rights aspects at our sites through site security risk assessments since 2019.
-Starting in 2021, these will be formalized as security audits and implemented at regular intervals in line with the audit plan.
-The audits are one control mechanism of our security governance framework and are thus a central element of it.
-We derive appropriate measures from the results.
-This allows us to ensure that our sites meet security-relevant human rights aspects.
+In addition, we review human rights aspects at our sites through site security risk assessments.
+In 2021, we formalized the assessments as security audits, which will be implemented at regular intervals in line with the audit plan in the future.
+The audits are one control mechanism of our security governance framework.
+Increased risk transparency and centralized CAPA tracking allows us to ensure that out sites meet security-relevant human rights aspects.

 Human rights and investment decisions

 When projects exceed a certain cost threshold, our Investment Committee must approve the expenditure.
 In its decision, the committee considers various aspects related to the project, including environmental impact and health and safety.
 Furthermore, our Code of Conduct is binding where investment decisions are concerned.
-We are working to integrate human rights topics even more firmly into our decision-making process.
+In 2021, we integrated human rights topics into the decision-making process for mergers and acquisitions.

 Creating awareness among our employees